 Social Work Club

-The Social Work Club is the Department club for the Social Work Program, advised by Dr. Seitz, the Department chair.
+The Social Work Club is the Department club for the Social Work Program.
 The club's goal is to foster connection within the Department through three main programs and its own monthly events.
 The three programs that are conducted by the Social Work Club are the peer mentor program, the prayer shawl ministry, and the prayer chaplain events.
 The peer mentor program focuses on connecting underclassmen with upperclassmen in an intentional mentoring relationship to provide guidance in the department and in the college transition to underclassmen and leadership opportunities to the upperclassmen.
 The prayer shawl ministry focuses on fostering connections with community members by knitting, crocheting, or looming prayer shawls.
 As the Department is made aware of community members suffering a loss, tragedy, or other hardship, social work students pray over the shawls and they are distributed to the family or community member.
 Finally, the prayer chaplains foster faith within the Department by holding prayer events and bible study for other social work students and faculty.
 Overall, the Social Work Club strives to promote self-awareness, self-care, and community for the Social Work Department at large .

 "The Social Work Club provides many opportunities for the leadership team to create a unique club experience.
 As president this year, my goal has been to assist my officer team in creating club programs that fit their vision for the club and the Department at large.
 I have enjoyed watching programs evolve over the years to fit the new visions of the officer team as a whole.
 I think I speak for the whole officer team when I say that we hope students feel connected to the club and to each other through our events."